opengs/uashield/README.md

 # UA Cyber SHIELD

 *ALERT!!!
 We not supporting unlawful active attack or malware campaings that are causing technical harms.
 Use only for educational purposes.
-You can only try this prlatform on your own website!*
+You can only try this platform on your own website!*

 *See this README [in English](README-en.md)*